ponylang/pony-tutorial/docs/pattern-matching/as.md

     end
 ```

 In the above example, within `pet` our current view of `animal` is via the type union `Animal`.
 To treat `animal` as a cat, we need to do a runtime check that the concrete type of the object instance is `Cat`.
 If it is, then we can pet it.
-This example is a little contrived, by hopefully elucidates how `as` can be used to take a type that is a union and get a specific concrete type from it.
+This example is a little contrived, but hopefully elucidates how `as` can be used to take a type that is a union and get a specific concrete type from it.

-Note that the type requested as the `as` argument must exist as a type of the object instance, unlike C casting where one type can be forced into become another type.
+Note that the type requested as the `as` argument must exist as a type of the object instance, unlike C casting where one type can be forced to become another type.
 Coercion from one concrete type to another is not possible using `as`, so one can not do `let value:F64 = F32(1.0) as F64`. `F32` and `F64` are both concrete types and each object can only have a single concrete type.
-Many concrete types do provide methods that allow you do convert them to another concrete type, for example, `F32(1.0).f64()` to convert an `F32` to an `F64` or `F32(1.0).string()` to convert to a string.
+Many concrete types do provide methods that allow you to convert them to another concrete type, for example, `F32(1.0).f64()` to convert an `F32` to an `F64` or `F32(1.0).string()` to convert to a string.

-In addition to using to using `as` with a union of disjoint types, we can also express an intersected type of the object, meaning the object has a type that the alias we have for the object is not directly related to the type we want to express.
-Example;
+In addition to using `as` with a union of disjoint types, we can also express an intersected type of the object, meaning the object has a type that the alias we have for the object is not directly related to the type we want to express.
+For example:

 ```pony
   trait Alive